Ntropish/s-validator/docs/validators/index.md

 # Validator Reference

-This section provides a detailed API reference for all of the built-in validators available in `s-val`.
+This section provides a detailed API reference for all of the built-in validators available in `s-validator`.

 ## Core Concepts

-In `s-val`, a "validator" is a schema that defines a set of rules for a specific data type.
+In `s-validator`, a "validator" is a schema that defines a set of rules for a specific data type.
 All validators are functions available on the main `s` object (e.g., `s.string()`, `s.number()`).

 ### Schema Configuration